caksoylar/zmk-posix-testbed/README.md

 In the shell, you can send key events with `key press/release/tap POS` commands where `POS` is the linearized key position (between 0 to 3 for this keymap).

+### Testing the keyboard through USB/IP

+You should see the keyboard listed as an `OpenMoko` device with the bus ID when listed through `sudo usbip list -r localhost`.
+You should then be able to connect to it through `sudo usbip attach -r localhost -b <bus-id>` and receive keycodes from the testbed.

+(I had issues with receiving keycodes with `usbip` on my personal WSL setup, while everything looked as expected on ZMK's end.
+This method is reportedly working for native Linux users, so I included instructions.)

 ## References
 - ZMK docs on posix board: https://zmk.dev/docs/development/posix-board